Mycoplasma bovis testing and surveillance

 - public reports from farmers who have a movement that is not recorded in NAIT.

 These movements are entered into our database.
 Our casing team will then call the trace farm to check the details and confirm whether they received the risk movement.
 Calls from farmers are also entered into the database at this point.
 This is when farms hear that they are a trace farm.
-We aim to make casing calls for an urgent trace within 3 days of finding the trace.

 The surveillance team will then review the information: